bitprj/devrel/Kmeans_clustering_imgs.md

 # Conclusion

-By following the logic of KMeans clustering, you were able to automate the assortment of objects within an image.
+By following the logic of KMeans clustering, we were able to automate the assortment of colors within an image.
 The digital image provides information only on the colors it possesses.
-By considering its pixeled coordinates and color features, you were able to specify the number of clusters you wanted to observe, fit the model based on that specified number, and return the colors and their proportions.
+By considering its pixeled coordinates and color features, we can specify the number of clusters we want to observe, fit the model based on that specified number, and return the colors and their proportions.

-Going forward, if the dataset included information on the rock's size and weight in grams, perhaps you can cluster based on size, fulfilling the intial analogy provided.
+Going forward, if the dataset included information on the rock’s size and weight in grams, perhaps you could cluster based on size, fulfilling the intial analogy provided.

 What other images can you try?